emqx/emqx-operator/docs/user-guides/get-started.md

 ### Default static install

-> You don’t require any tweaking of the EMQ X Operator Controller install parameters.
+> You don’t require any tweaking of the EMQX Operator Controller install parameters.

 The default static configuration can be installed as follows: